tumpio/searchbuttonsbar/README.md

 # Search Buttons Bar
-A XUL addon for Firefox and Pale Moon browsers.

-## Features:
-- A search toolbar with one-click search.
+A search toolbar with one-click search.

 Type in the search box and click a search engine button.
-Hitting enter key will make a search with currently selected search engine.
-- The search engine buttons are clickable links to the site's home page when there are no search words typed in the search box.
+Hitting the enter key will make a search with the currently selected search engine.
+The search engine buttons are clickable links to the site's home page when there are no search words typed in the search box.

+### Additional features:

-- Managing the search engines can be done with the Pale Moon's search engine manager.
+- Control the search engines in the search engine manager.
-- The search toolbar is customizable which allows to add and remove toolbar items.
+- Customize the search toolbar in customize view.
-- Option to select which engines are displayed in the toolbar.
+- Option to select which search engines are displayed in the toolbar.

-## Notes
-If you like my work, please consider to contribute.
-Thank you!

-tumpio [tumpio at sci.fi]

 ## Licence
     This program is free software: you can redistribute it and/or modify